ShogunPanda-archive/lazier/README.md

 ## Supported implementations.

 A Ruby 2.1 implementation is required.
-So far, only MRI supports all Ruby 2.1 requirements.

 ## Contributing to lazier